- can be built from any non-isosceles right triangle

 - contain a pair of

-- combine some properties of right kites with some properties of quasi-harmonic quadrilaterals.
+angles facing each other - combine some properties of right kites with some properties of quasi-harmonic quadrilaterals.

 Thus, they are special.